 A very dramatic difference is the value of the victim.
 When the function of the enslavement is the labor of the enslaved there is an incentive to protect the slaves.
 Not out of consideration for humans but out of a cynical protection over the “property”.
 That is as opposed to the case in which the function of the enslavement is certain organs that happen to be part of the body of a sentient being.

 When it comes to slaves, the longer they live and the better their physical condition is, the better it is for the enslaver who paid a lot of money to buy them.
 When it comes to animals the fastest they reach the “target weight” the better.

 Obviously the very fact that a price tag was attached to a human is appalling, but given that this price was high, provided an incentive for the enslavers to protect the enslaved.
-When it comes to animals it is never the case, not even when it comes to expensive animals like some of the exploited animals in laboratories, some of the exploited animals in circuses, horses in the horseracing industry and cows in the dairy industry.
-And it is definitely not the case with 99% of the systematically exploited animals which are so cheap and the gap between keeping them alive and the profits made of them is so marginal, that millions of individuals are left to die in any case of a problem.
+When it comes to animals it is never the case, not even when it comes to expensive ones like some of the exploited animals in laboratories, or in circuses and zoos, horses in the horseracing industry and cows in the dairy industry.
+And it is definitely not the case with 99% of the systematically exploited animals which are so cheap, and the gap between keeping them alive and the profits made at their expense is so marginal, that millions of individuals are left to die in any case of a problem.
 In some cases a death toll of more than 10% of a population is just business as usual.

 It is not by chance that much of the comparison is made using mammals and in industries in which they are worth more when they are alive.
 Fishes and Chickens are almost not mentioned since their lives are so cheap and short that it is absolutely incomparable with slavery.